News and Alumni Achievements

 Julie Henson (MFA, 2015) was the winner of Devil’s Lake 2016 Driftless prize in poetry for her poem “Speculative Folklore of a Great-Great,” and Redivider’s Beacon Street 2015 poetry prize for her poem “Fell the Trees.”
 She was a finalist for Washington Square Review’s 2015 poetry contest, Iowa Review’s 2014 poetry contest, and a semi-finalist for Boston Review’s 2015 and 2014 “Discovery” contest.
 Her poetry has appeared or is forthcoming in The Gettysburg Review, Colorado Review, Salt Hill Review, Hayden’s Ferry Review, Devil’s Lake, Mid-American Review, Prairie Schooner, Redivider, Iowa Review, Quarterly West, The Collagist, Crab Orchard Review, cream city review, Spoon River Poetry Review, CutBank, Southern Indiana Review, and others.
 She holds an MFA in Poetry from Purdue University and she lives in Indianapolis.

-Henry Hughes’ (MFA, 1990) poems have appeared in Antioch Review, Carolina Quarterly, Shenandoah, Southern Humanities Review, Seattle Review, Sewanee Review and Poetry Northwest.
-He is the author of four poetry collections, including Men Holding Eggs, which received the 2004 Oregon Book Award, and Moist Meridian, which was a finalist for the award in 2011.
-His most recent collection, Bunch of Animals, was published by Cloudbank in 2016.
-Hughes is also the author of the memoir, Back Seat with Fish: Adventures in Angling and Romance, and he is the editor of the Everyman’s Library anthologies, The Art of Angling: Poems about Fishing and Fishing Stories.
-His essays on fishing appear regularly in The Flyfishing & Tying Journal and Anglers Journal, and he is a regular book reviewer for Harvard Review.
-He teaches at Western Oregon University.
-He was the inaugural editor-in-chief of Sycamore Review.
-His website is http://hughespoetry.com/
+Henry Hughes (MFA, 1990) was the first editor of Sycamore Review.
+His poems and stories have appeared in Antioch Review, Carolina Quarterly, Harvard Review, The North American Review, Shenandoah, Southern Humanities Review, Seattle Review, Sewanee Review and Poetry Northwest.
+He is the author of four poetry collections, including Men Holding Eggs, which received the Oregon Book Award, and Moist Meridian, which was a finalist for the award.
+Hughes is also the author of the memoir, Back Seat with Fish: Adventures in Angling and Romance, and the editor of the Everyman’s Library anthologies, The Art of Angling: Poems about Fishing, Fishing Stories, and the forthcoming River Poems.
+He is the deputy editor of The Flyfishing & Tying Journal, a regular book reviewer for Harvard Review, and a professor of English at Western Oregon University.
+Please visit at http://hughespoetry.com/

 Jessica Jacobs (MFA, 2013) is the author of Take Me with You, Wherever You’re Going, published by Four Way Books in March 2019.
 Her debut collection, Pelvis with Distance, which was her graduate thesis at Purdue, was winner of the New Mexico Book Award in Poetry and a finalist for the Lambda Literary Award.
 Her poetry, essays, and fiction have appeared in publications including Orion, New England Review, Guernica, and The Missouri Review.
 Recipient of the John Grammer Fellowship from the Sewanee Schoool of Letters, she has served as Writer-in-Residence at schools including Hendrix College, Converse College, and UNC-Wilmington's MFA program and is now the Associate Editor of Beloit Poetry Journal.
 She lives in Asheville, North Carolina, with her wife, the poet Nickole Brown.